-Soft and chewy Healthy Oatmeal Cranberry Cookies are studded with bright red cranberries, cinnamon and orange zest.
-Made in one bowl, no dough chilling and ready in 30 minutes.
+Soft and chewy Healthy Oatmeal Cranberry Cookies studded with bright red cranberries and white chocolate, and flavored with cinnamon and orange zest.
+Made in one bowl and no dough chilling is required.

-Other oatmeal cookies we love are these sugar free oatmeal cookies and healthy oatmeal cookies.
+Other oatmeal cookies we love are these oatmeal pistachio cookies, sugar free oatmeal cookies and healthy oatmeal cookies.

 Why You’ll Love This Recipe

-- Easy recipe: These healthy Christmas cookies come together in one bowl.
+- Easy recipe: These healthy oatmeal cranberry cookies come together in one bowl.

-- No dough chilling: You can mix and bake cookies right away, which means they are ready to eat in 30 minutes.
+- No dough chilling: You can mix and bake cookies right away.
 Perfect for any last minute holiday parties!

 - Naturally gluten free: Perfect for gifting and parties.

-- Gorgeous: Studded with bright red cranberries, these festive cookies will stand out on the dessert table.
+- Gorgeous: Studded with bright red cranberries, just like cranberry orange bread, these festive cookies will stand out on the dessert table.

 - Almond flour or almond meal: Both have the same effect and will result in the same cookie.
 I prefer almond flour as I buy it in bulk at Costco.
 Or follow this quick tutorial and make your own almond flour.

-- Oats: Quick oats or rolled oats.
+- Oats: Old fashioned rolled oats or quick oats.
 Gluten free, if necessary.

-- Coconut oil or unsalted butter: Both will work.
+- Butter or coconut oil: Both will work.
 Make sure to measure after it’s been melted.

 - Pure vanilla extract: Not imitation, pure vanilla extract tastes best.

-- Eggs: For binding, I have not tried a flax egg, but it may work.
+- Egg: For binding.
+I have not tried a flax egg in this healthy oatmeal cranberry cookie recipe but it may work.

-- Baking soda: Helps leaven the cookie dough resulting in a soft and chewy cookie.
+- Baking soda: Helps leaven the cookie dough resulting in a soft and chewy texture.

 - Cinnamon and orange zest: Adds holiday flavor.

 - Cranberries: You can use either fresh, frozen, or dried cranberries.
-If using dried, use less.
-And how about just folding in 1/2 cup of leftover cranberry sauce instead?!
+See recipe card notes.

-- White chocolate chips: It’s totally optional to make white chocolate cranberry oatmeal cookies but they add a lovely chunky texture and added sweetness.
+- White chocolate chips: They add a lovely chunky texture and added sweetness.
 The accents of white complement the red cranberries in a very festive way.

 - Add dry ingredients: Stir in the oats and almond flour until just combined and gently stir in the cranberries and white chocolate chips.

-- Bake the cookies: Bake cookies at 375 F for 13 minutes.
-When the cookies start to turn golden brown they should be done!
+- Bake and cool the cookies: Bake cookies at 375 F for 13 minutes.
+When the cookies start to turn golden brown they should be done, don’t over bake.
+Cool on the baking sheet for 10 minutes before transferring to a wire rack.

 Tips for Best Results